-Taken together, this lack of real change has come to man that in travel - whether driving or flying - time and technology have not combined to make things much better.
+Taken together, this lack of real change has come to mean that in travel - whether driving or flying - time and technology have not combined to make things much better.
 The safety and design have of course accompanied the times and the new volume of cars and flights, but nothing of any significance has changed in the basic assumptions of the final product.

-At the same time, moving around in cars or aero-planes becomes less and less efficient all the time Not only has there been no great change, but also both forms of transport have deteriorated as more people clamour to use them.
-The same is true for telephones, which took over hundred years to become mobile or photographic film, which also required an entire century to change.
+At the same time, moving around in cars or aeroplanes becomes less and less efficient all the time.
+Not only has there been no great change, but also both forms of transport have deteriorated as more people clamour to use them.
+The same is true for telephones, which took over hundred years to become mobile, or photographic film, which also required an entire century to change.

-for explanation this is The only anthropological.
+The only explanation for this is anthropological.
 Once established in calcified organizations, humans do two things: sabotage changes that might render people dispensable, and ensure industry-wide emulation.
-In the 960s, German auto companies developed plans to scrap the entire combustion engine for an electrical design.
+In the 1960s, German auto companies developed plans to scrap the entire combustion engine for an electrical design.
 (The same existed in the 1970s in Japan, and in the 1980s in France.)
 So for 40 years we might have been free of the wasteful and ludicrous dependence on fossil fuels.
 Why didn't it go anywhere?
 Because auto executives understood pistons and carburettors, and would be loath to cannibalize their expertise, along with most of their factories.

-- 98. Which of the following best describes one of the main ideas discussed in the passage' - a.
-Rapid change is usually welcomed in society. - b.
-Industry is not as innovative as it is made out to be. - c.
-We should have less change than what we have now. - d.
-Competition spurs companies into radical innovation. - 99.
-According to the passage, which of the following statements is true? - a.
-Executives of automobile companies are inefficient and ludicrous. - b.
-The speed at which an automobile is driven in a city has not changed much in a century. - c.
-Anthropological factors have fostered innovation in automobiles by promoting use of new technologies. - d.
-Further innovation in jet engines has been more than incremental. - 100.
-Which of the following views does the author fully support in the passage? - a.
-Nothing is as permanent as change. - b.
-Change is always rapid. - c.
-More money spent on innovation leads to more rapid change. - d.
-Over decades, structural change has been incremental. - 101.
-According to the passage, the reason why we continued to be dependent on fossil fuels is that:

-- a.
-Auto executives did not wish to change. - b.
-No alternative fuels were discovered. - c.
-Change in technology was not easily possible. - d.
-German, Japanese and French companies could not come up with new technologies.
+- 98. According to the passage, which of the following statements is true? - (1) Executives of automobile companies are inefficient and ludicrous. - (2) The speed at which an automobile is driven in a city has not changed much in a century. - (3) Anthropological factors have fostered innovation in automobiles by promoting use of new technologies. - (4) Further innovation in jet engines has been more than incremental. - 99.
+Which of the following views does the author fully support in the passage? - (1) Nothing is as permanent as change. - (2) Change is always rapid. - (3) More money spent on innovation leads to more rapid change. - (4) Over decades, structural change has been incremental. - 100.
+Which of the following best describes one of the main ideas discussed in the passage? - (1) Rapid change is usually welcomed in society. - (2) Industry is not as innovative as it is made out to be. - (3) We should have less change than what we have now. - (4) Competition spurs companies into radical innovation. - 101.
+According to the passage, the reason why we continued to be dependent on fossil fuels is that: - (1) Auto executives did not wish to change. - (2) No alternative fuels were discovered. - (3) Change in technology was not easily possible. - (4) German, Japanese and French companies could not come up with new technologies.